 - 2 ounces unsweetened baking chocolate

-- 6 Tablespoons Earth Balance buttery sticks or butter
+- 6 Tablespoons butter or Earth Balance buttery sticks

 - 7 ounces marshmallow fluff